 Sections 701 and 702 significantly change the nature of the inquiry the judge makes to determine the competency of a person suffering from mental impairment.
-Under existing law, the judge must be persuaded that a person of "unsound mind" has the ability to perceive and recollect; whereas, under these sections, the judge must permit such person to testify if any trier of fact could conclude that he has the ability to perceive and to recollect, i.e. "personal knowledge" under Section 702.
-See Section 403.
-See the Comment to Section 702.
+Under existing law, the judge must be persuaded that a person of "unsound mind" has the ability to perceive and recollect; whereas, under these sections, the judge must permit such person to testify if any trier of fact could conclude that he has the ability to perceive and to recollect, i.e., "personal imotilize" under Section 702.
+See Section 403 and the Cornert thereto.
+See also the Cornert to Section 702.

 The Dead Man Statute.
-The repeal of the Dead Man Statute (CODE CTV.
-PROC. § 1880(3) is recommended elsewhere.
+The repeal of the Dead Han Statute (CODE CIV.
+FROC. § 1880(3)) is recommended elsewhere.
 See the Comment to Code of Civil Procedure Section 1880.
-Mence, this statute would no longer be a ground for disqualification of a proposed witness.
+Hence, this statute would no longer be a ground for disqualification of a proposed witness.

-§ 702.
+§702.
 Personal knowledge

 Comment.
-Section 702 concerns the qualifications which a person who is otherwise competent to be a vitness must possess in order to testify concerning a particular matter.
-It deals only with the qualifications of a witness who is not testifying as an expert.
-(The qualifications of an expert vitness are set forth in Article 1 (commencing with Section 720) of Chapter 3.)
+Section 702 concerns the qualifications which a person who is otherwise competent to be a witness must possess in order to testify concerning a particular matter.
+It is based on Rule 19 of the Uniform Rules of Evidence, but deals only with the qualifications of a witness who is not testifying as an expert.
+(The qualifications of an expert witness are set forth in Article 1 (commencing with Section 720) of Chapter 3.)

 Subdivision (a).
 Subdivision (a) restates the substance of and supersedes Code of Civil Procedure Section 1845, which requires that a witness must have personal knowledge of the subject about which he testifies.
 "Personal knowledge" means an impression derived from the exercise of the witness' own senses.
 2 WIGMORE, EVIDENCE § 657 at 762 (3d ed.
-1940).

-Although Section 702 requires the testimony of a vitness to be based on his personal knowledge, testimonial evidence not based on the vitness' personal knowledge is competent in the absence of timely objection or motion to strike.
-(Section 353 permits inadmissible evidence to be received and relied on by the court unless there is a timely objection or motion to strike.)
-This is existing California law.
-Under existing law, as under Section 702, an objection must be made to the testimony of a witness who does not have personal knowledge; and, if there is no reasonable opportunity to object during the direct examination, a motion to strike is appropriate after lack of knowledge has been shown on cross-examination.
+1940). § 701 § 702 Under existing law, as under Section 702, an objection must be made to the testimony of a witness who does not have personal knowledge; and, if there is no reasonable opportunity to object during the direct examination, a motion to strike is appropriate after lack of knowledge has been shown on cross-examination.
 Fildew v.
-Shattuck & Wirmo Warehouse Co., 39 Cal.
+Shattuck & Nimmo Warehouse Co., 39 Cal.
 App.
 42, 46, 177 Pac.
-866, 867 (1918) (objection to question properly sustained when foundational showing of personal knowledge was not made); Sneed v.
-Harysville Gas & Elec.
+866, 867 (1918)(objection to question properly sustained when foundational showing of personal knowledge was not made); Sneed v.
+Marysville Gas & Elec.
 Co., 149 Cal.
 704, 709, 87 Pac.
-376, 378 (1905)(error to overrule motion to strike testimony after lack of knowledge shown on cross-examination); Parker v.
-Smith , 4 Cal.
+376, 378 (1906)(error to overrule motion to strike testimony after lack of knowledge shown on cross-examination); Parker v.
+Smith, 4 Cal.
 105 (1854)(testimony properly stricken by court when lack of knowledge shown on cross-examination).
+Upon such timely objection being made, however, Section 702 requires the personal knowledge of the witness to be shown as a prerequisite to his testimony on the merits.